-The Mountains of Central Asia biodiversity hotspot are well recognized, but still lack adequate conservation.
-Plateau Perspectives is now partnering with the Lapis Guides team to develop a series of digital field guides – participatory tools that can enable the public to participate in environmental conservation.
+The Mountains of Central Asia biodiversity hotspot are well recognized around the world, but still lack adequate conservation.
+Plateau Perspectives is partnering with Lapis Guides to develop a series of digital field guides to encourage greater engagement in conservation.

 Field work for the first field guide was conducted in the Ala Archa National Park, situated in the western Tianshan Mountains.
 The field guide includes original photographs, general descriptions and distribution maps, and it also allows users to submit new observations as part of a citizen science initiative.
 Join us now in creating an online community actively engaged in learning more about and promoting our appreciation of Kyrgyzstan’s extraordinary natural treasures.
 Special thanks to Amadeus DeKastle for concept design, field work, and overall development of this first app – and also to our colleagues at !nkubasia for turning concept into reality!